 Freesia flower is often sold as cut flowers in florist's shops.
-You can enjoy their beautiful, highly fragrant blooms even longer, though, if you grow freesias yourself as house plants.
+You can enjoy their colorful, intoxicatingly fragrant blooms even longer, though, if you grow freesias yourself as house plants.

 Funnel-shaped freesia flowers are sweetly-scented and available in single- and double-flowered varieties.
 Hybrids offer a big range of gorgeous colors -- lavender, pink, orange, red, yellow, white and bicolors.
 Surrounding the flower stems are long, strap-like leaves.

-Height: Up to 18 in (45 cm).
+How big do they get?
+Freesias will reach a height of up to 18 in (46 cm).
 Flower stems often need to be staked to hold them upright.

-Light: Bright light.
+Light: Bright, indirect sunlight.
 Some cool, direct morning sunlight is fine.

 Water: Keep the soil lightly moist.
 Don't overwater because it will cause the corms to rot.

 Fertilizer: Feed every 2 weeks, beginning with the first show of flower buds till the end of flowering.
-Use a high-potassium liquid fertilizer diluted by half.
+Use a high-phosphorus water-soluble fertilizer.